palash-2704/PRODIGY_DS_01/README.md

-Dataset
+Dataset:

-The dataset utilized for this analysis is the , which contains population records spanning from 2001 to 2022.
+The dataset utilized for this analysis is the worldpopulationdata.csv , which contains population records spanning from 2001 to 2022.

 Tools and Libraries Used: